Hypnosis: The dynamic way to stop smoking & lose weight

 After establishing a client’s eating pattern and gaining their commitment to stop dieting, hypnosis can facilitate a commitment to the following simple rules:

-- Eating what he/she wants i.e. there are no “good” or “bad” foods
+- eating what they want i.e. there are no “good” or “bad” foods

-- If there is a “blip” he/she just starts again.
+- if there is a “blip” they just start again

 Thereafter, hypnosis can discover and address the underlying cause of the weight problem.